bmcgauley/AI_PROJECT_MANAGEMENT/PLANNING.md

 4. Update documentation with changes

 ## Migration Plan (LangChain to Crew.ai)
-1. Implement parallel system using Crew.ai
+1. Implement parallel system using LangChain
 2. Test new implementation thoroughly
 3. Gradually transition features
 4. Validate improvements in: